duncanmcclean/simple-commerce/README.md

 ##### States in country

-Get all the states in a country.
+Returns an array of states in a country.

-`country` should be the ISO code of the country you want to get states for.
+* `country` should be the ISO code of the country you want to get states for.

 ```html
 <select name="state">